 Kanye West ‘Laughing At Haters’ Who Say Kim Kardashian Photoshops Pics: She’s The ‘Real Deal’

-Kanye West doesn’t stress over the backlash Kim Kardashian gets over her photos!
+Kanye West doesn’t stress over the backlash Kim Kardashian gets about her photos!
 He knows how much work Kim puts into her killer body, which is why he can’t help but laugh at haters who say she edits her photos!

 The reason you haven’t seen Kanye West, 40, address Kim Kardashian‘s photoshop backlash is because he doesn’t have to.
 Not only does he know that Kim is unbothered by the haters claiming she photoshops her body in pics, but he knows she can handle things all on her own.
 Not to mention, he’s her husband, which means he sees her putting in work in the gym so she can maintain her sexy curves.
 “Kanye laughs at the haters online who say Kim is using photoshop or whatever to her pics,” a source close to the couple tells HollywoodLife.com EXCLUSIVELY.
 “Kanye is proud of his wife’s hot body because he sees all the discipline and hard work she puts into maintaining her sex appeal everyday.
 She is the real deal and Kanye knows that in his heart, so that is all that matters to him.”
 In fact, “Ye hopes Kim keeps posting her sexy selfies!”